Esri/project-delivery-scripts/README.md

-# aec-scripts
+# pdo-scripts

-Project Delivery is a new product that allows a Services company to purchas and manage ArcGIS Online on behalf of their end users. ([Minimum Requirements for Product Delivery Organization](Resource/Project_Delivery_Org.PNG)) These scripts are meant to be a starting point for Services users to automate the deployment of their industry-specific maps and apps to end users.
+Project Delivery is a new product that allows a Services company to purchase and manage ArcGIS Online on behalf of their end users. ([Minimum Requirements for Product Delivery Organization](Resource/Project_Delivery_Org.PNG)) These scripts are meant to be a starting point for Services users to automate the deployment of their industry-specific maps and apps to end users.
 They do two things:
 1. Automatically customize and populate a new ArcGIS Online Organization for project delivery
 2. Clone Apps, Maps, and Data into the respective organizations for Services users to do work and end users to access project updates.